 Therese sends a card that says nothing much.
 But just sending it is provocative.
 Carol Aird, 32 and unhappily married and a mother, responds.
 And so it begins…

 Patricia Highsmith, known for thrillers that show how easily evil can masquerade as goodness, wrote “The Price of Salt” right after Strangers on a Train.
 She was short of cash, so she took a job in a department store.
 A cool beauty walked in.
 After she left, Highsmith felt “cool and swimmy” in her head; that night, she wrote an eight-page outline.
-Her publisher had been pressing her for another suspense novel, but she said that she didn't regard “Strangers on a Train” as suspense --- and she considered this new plot, she has written, “simply a novel with an interesting story.”
+Her publisher had been pressing her for another suspense novel, but she said that she didn’t regard “Strangers on a Train” as suspense — and she considered this new plot “simply a novel with an interesting story.”

 And, of course, there is the sex.